 The following dining locations are located in Liberty Square

 - Columbia Harbour House serving fish and chicken.
 In our opinion, this is one of the best quick-service restaurants in the Magic Kingdom.

 - Liberty Tree Tavern family-style Thanksgiving-themed meal.
 Plenty of food but not necessarily the best quality in Walt Disney World.

 Part tropical island, part jungle Adventureland, takes us back to dreamt adventures of the past.
 It is divided into two sub-areas the Arabian Village and the Caribbean Plaza.

 - Walt Disney’s Enchanted Tiki Room another Disney Classic which offers an excuse to escape the heat.
 The attraction was originally featured in Disneyland and was an opening day attraction at Walt Disney World.

 - Jungle Cruise is a commentated (mildly) humorous riverboat ride past audio-animatronic animals.
-A Disney classic attraction which is very popular and needs a Fastpass when the park is busy.
+A Disney classic attraction that is very popular and needs a FastPass when the park is busy.
 Perhaps surprisingly this ride is better in the dark.

 - Magic Carpets of Aladdin similar to Dumbo but you ride a carpet & might get wet.
 Usually does not require a Fastpass.

 - Pirates of the Caribbean the ride the film is based on is now based on the film!….
 Confused?
 Jack wasn’t in the original attraction he is now.
 The attraction has gone through various modifications over the years the latest being in March 2018 with the introduction of Redhead Pirate.